Some people hear the term "bipolar disorder" and think it means sudden mood swings. They're partly right.

 Myth: There's No Way to Treat Bipolar Disorder

 The truth is you have more than one way to manage this illness.
-Some types of medications can work very well.
-Your doctor may suggest medicine such as:
+Medications can work very well.
+Your doctor may suggest medications such as:

 - Mood stabilizers